rilov/mcp/README.md

-# 🛰️ MCP Trace Demo with LangChain
+# 🛰️ MCP   with LangChain

 This project help you to understand MCP and explains  how  to **trace API calls** made from LangChain's MCP (Model Context Protocol) modules using a simple proxy setup.
 This will help you to understand the MCP and how the model interacts with it.